The school

 Caroline (3rd L in red top) studying Short Form with Kajedo at Newbold House in about 1988.

 I have been studying T’ai Chi with Mark Raudva at The T’ai Chi Centre since 2001.
-I attend his classes, workshops and intensives and assist whenever needed.
-The syllabus of Great River is based on what I have learned, and continue to study, with Master Raudva.
-I am deeply indebted to my teacher for his patience and understanding in teaching me this wonderful art.
+I attended his classes, workshops and intensives and assisted whenever regularly for 15 years from 2006-2021, when I moved town.
+I still study 121 with him whenever life allows.
+The syllabus of Great River is based on what I have learned, and will continue to study, with Master Raudva.
+I am grateful to my teacher for his patience and understanding in teaching me this wonderful art.

 Caroline studying Ta lu with Mark in 2004

-I moved to Scotland for five years to build a recording studio, record and tour with my band.
+In 2000 moved to Scotland for five years to build a recording studio, record and tour with my band.
 Whilst there, I started a beginners class, mainly so I had folks to do T’ai Chi with.
 I had looked around for a class to join, but found nothing to compare with The T’ai Chi Centre.
-Slowly my classes grew and I continued studying by travelling the 1200 mile round trip to London for 121s every 2 months or so.
-After a while I began to organise workshops for my students with my teacher, at my home.
-After I left Scotland we continued these workshops at other student’s homes, and then at local halls, when we outgrew the houses.
-I continue to organise these events, and the 5th Annual Intensive was held in July 2010 at Fetternear Hall, with 27 attendees.
-I now organise these workshops annually, and in 2019 we had over 50 students attend for a week of great T’ai Chi beside the river Thames at our new venue in Kingston.
+Slowly my classes grew and I continued studying by travelling by train the 1200 mile round trip to London for 121s every 2 months or so, selling my spare belongings and clothes on eBay to pay for tuition.
+After a while I began to organise workshops for my students with my teacher at my home.
+After I left Scotland we continued these workshops at other students’ homes, and then at local halls, when we outgrew the houses.
+I continued to organise these events until 2022.
+These events now continue, organised by Mark, each year in Kingston near London and Fetternear in Aberdeenshire.

 For 9 years I taught a weekly class at Hackney Round Chapel, London.

 During 2006-7 I attended the BTCCA weekend workshops with several of my Scottish students, as well as a term of evening classes with Grandmaster John Kells along with some of my colleagues from The T’ai Chi Centre.
 I attended a further transformative workshop with him in 2010, and remained in touch with him over the following years.
 John Kells died in 2018.
-With permission from my teacher, and purely for my own interest and research, I attended a year of regular London workshops with the Chen Style Master Wang Hai-Jun, with whom I learned the Chen Short Form at Taichi Caledonia in 2007.
+With permission from my teacher, and for my own interest and research, I attended a year of regular London workshops with the Chen Style Master Wang Hai-Jun, with whom I learned the Chen Short Form at Taichi Caledonia in 2007.
 At these monthly classes we studied the Lao-Jia (Old Frame), a little push hands and silk-reeling.
 I moved back to London in 2007 until 2016 I taught in Hackney, after being asked to take over a long-running class at the round Chapel by T’ai Chi Master Steven Moore, when he emigrated to Israel.
 I started teaching 121 sessions with private students and small groups and regular classes in London and Sweden.
-My senior students took over instructing beginners’ classes in Aberdeenshire and I visited them monthly to teach them and to run workshops until 2020 when Covid-19 interrupted us, and I passed my Scottish teaching to my T’ai Chi Master, so that I could take a sabbatical during 2020-21 and so that my excellent students could study further.
+My senior students took over instructing beginners’ classes in Aberdeenshire and I visited them monthly to teach them and to run workshops until 2020 when Covid-19 interrupted us.

 Caroline teaching at Amnesty International in about 2011